AriFordsham/GHCWiki/travis.md

 # Travis

 Travis-CI is a free-for-open-source continuous integration service.
+See [Validating Patches](testing-patches#travis) for how to use it to validate your own GHC fork on Github.

 ## What does it do?